K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 ## Registration
 The first part of the process of the application is registering.
 To create the webserver page the url endpoint is called `/register`.
 The following `registration` function allows new users to create an account by providing a username and password.
 When the user clicks submit it stores the user's entered information.
 This process of appending data to the database is a Post request in which data is saved to the server in this case the SQLLITE database.
-The program trys to insert the users inputs into the database and if the user already exists is brings up an error [^4].
+The program uses a try block to test if there are any errors in the entries and uses a except block to handle the error by returning the `sqlite3.IntegrityError`.
+The error is if the user already exists [^4].
 The SQL query uses ? which is place holder for the values doing this changes the query into a parameterized query [^5].
 In this type of query actual values are provided separately from the SQL statement itself this is done to prevent SQL Injections which is a web attack that uses malicious SQL code for backend database manipulation to access information that not intended to be displayed [^5].
 Before the username and password are appended to the database the password is hashed for extra security.
 Hashing involves taking an input `password` and converting it into a fixed-size string of characters using a mathematical function.

 The code for the registration system is below.
+I have provided comments next to the code to provide better understanding

 ```.py
 @app.route('/register', methods=['GET', 'POST']) # defines the URL end point and the HTTP methods GET and POST